 Stony Kill Foundation is thrilled to expand our offerings with the Adult Education Series!
 Starting in November of 2024, we will be offering monthly lessons, lectures, and workshops to provide access to a high level agricultural education for interested adults, ages 17 and up.
 The Foundation is teaming up with local experts in a wide variety of natural and agricultural topics to offer education suitable for all skill levels.

-Saturday, April 25 from 12:30 to 2pm | Ages 17+ | $25 Non-Members, $20 Patron Level Members
+Wednesday, May 27 from 6:30 – 7:30 pm | Ages 17+ | $25 Non-Members, $20 Patron Level Members

 Backyard Foraging with Margaret Maruschak